TURNING CONCERN INTO ACTION!

 The Development of a New School Motto

-We had an important role in deciding our child-friendly school motto, which we launched at a Whole School Worship in January 2018.
+We had an important role in deciding our child-friendly school motto, which we launched in January 2018.

 Mass for Mini Vinnies celebrated by The Right Reverend Marcus Stock Bishop of Leeds